Christopher Shawn Williams, M.D., Ph.D.

 Nashville, TN 37232-0252

 1) Epigenetic control of intestinal epithelial wound healing and repair programs and relationship to colorectal oncogenesis.
 2) Junctional signaling in mucosal wound healing responses and inflammatory carcinogenesis.
-3) Oxidative injury defenses in IBD and colitis associated carcinoma.
+3) Oxidative injury defenses in Inflammatory Bowel Disease (IBD) and colitis associated carcinoma (CAC).

-The main focus of my research is understanding how the epithelium responds to injury and how normal injury response processes are subverted in the development of malignancy.
-I am using the Myeloid Translocation Gene family as the model for these studies, in particular the role of myeloid translocation genes (MTGs) in intestinal biology with emphasis on gut development, stem cell function, and epithelial migration.
+We are studying the role of the Myeloid Translocation Gene (MTGs) family in intestinal biology with emphasis on gut development, stem cell function, wound healing and malignancy.
 MTGR1 (Myeloid Translocation Gene, Related-1), MTG8 and MTG16 are members of a gene family originally identified as targets of chromosomal translocation in acute myeloid leukemia (AML).
 MTG family members act as transcriptional repressors and interact with other corepressors mSin3, N-CoR/SMRT and histone deacetylases (HDAC1-3).
 Chromosomal translocations often target master regulatory genes that affect growth, differentiation and apoptosis.
-These translocations create fusion proteins (e.g. RUNX1/MTG8 is the fusion protein generated by the t(8;21) translocation), that repress RUNX1-regulated genes.
-In addition, these fusion proteins associate with endogenous MTG family members and possibly inactivate MTG functions.
-This would suggest that loss of MTG factor action might predispose the cell to tumorigenesis.
-Consistent with this hypothesis, MTG16 was identified as a putative tumor suppressor in breast cancer.

 - Rosen, MJ, Chaturvedi, R, Washington, MK, Kuhnhein, LA, Moore, PD, Coggeshall, SS, McDonough, EM, Weitkamp, JH, Singh, AB, Coburn, LA, Williams, CS, Yan, F, Van Kaer, L, Peebles, RS, Wilson, KT STAT6 deficiency ameliorates severity of oxazolone colitis by decreasing expression of claudin-2 and Th2-inducing cytokines.
 J Immunol, 190(4), 1849-58, 2013.